Airports in Mexico City

 Getting to the city

-There is a Mexico City Metro subway system linking the airport to downtown Mexico City.
-Taxis are regulated and passengers can pay in advance at the taxi counter in Arrivals.
-There are also suburban bus services including Autobuses del Oriente (ADO), Autobuses Estrella Roja and Autobuses Pullman de Morelos.
-Some hotels offer a pick-up service, however it is worth checking their charge as it is generally cheaper to take a taxi.
-Car rentals are available.
+The Mexico City Metro subway system links the airport to downtown Mexico City.
+There are also suburban bus services including Autobuses del Oriente (ADO), Autobuses Estrella Roja, and Autobuses Pullman de Morelos.
+Some hotels offer a pick-up service; however, it is worth checking their charge as it is generally cheaper to take a taxi.

-Local time is GMT ï¿½6 (GMT ï¿½5 between the first Sunday in April and the second last Saturday in October).
+Local time is GMT -6 (GMT -5 between the first Sunday in April and the second last Sunday in October).

 Tel: +52 (0)2482 2424.